orbanbotond/recipe_advisor/README.md

 something usable, yet as simple as possible
 UI / design is not important
-we do not expect features which are outside the basic scope of the problem We expect to use this prototype as a starting point to discuss current implenentation details, as well as ideas for improvement.
+we do not expect features which are outside the basic scope of the problem We expect to use this prototype as a starting point to discuss current implementation details, as well as ideas for improvement.

 Tech must-haves
 ---------------